Career & Finance

 Source: Social Squares

 It’s no secret that being a stay-at-home mom is a full-time job.
 You know, minus the salary and employee benefits.
 Still, the workload is there.
-Between caregiving, scheduling activities, meal making, drop-offs, and much, much more, stay-at-home moms put in work weeks well beyond a Monday through Friday 9-to-5.
+Between caregiving, scheduling activities, meal making, drop-offs, and much, much more, stay-at-home moms put in work weeks well beyond a Monday-through-Friday 9-to-5.
 That doesn’t mean, though, that forgoing a financial income is something everyone wants to (or can) do.
+And for the working moms that do have to pull an eight-hour shift only to come home to their second round-the-clock job, sometimes that paycheck still isn’t enough to cover those increasingly expensive childcare expenses.

-We know, that all sounds great in theory.
+We know—that all sounds great in theory.
 But where can we even begin finding the perfect side hustle?
 The answer is right here.
-We’ve rounded up 31 of the best side hustles for stay-at-home moms to consider based on skills, backgrounds, and interests.
+We’ve rounded up 31 of the best side hustles for stay-at-home and working moms to consider based on skills, backgrounds, and interests.

 Perhaps there’s a skill you’ve mastered over the years.
 Instead of keeping the wealth of knowledge to yourself, consider tutoring or teaching, online or in person.
 Get started by getting in touch with a local school, community center, or university to see if your skills could be of value to their communities.
 For online opportunities, look at places like VIPKID, Tutor, Brainfuse, and Qkids.